vuepress/configs/packages/eslint-config-vuepress-typescript/README.md

 # eslint-config-vuepress-typescript

-> ESLint config for VuePress Community
+> ESLint config for VuePress Team

 **DO NOT use it in your own project if you don't know what it's for**